 • There are parking spots for about 34 cars that can be left overnight.

 • If you or your guests would like close accommodations, Courtyard by Marriott is located just down the road and The Olde Heidelberg Hotel is just across the road.

-• Because Hauser Hall only allows twenty events per year, it’s best to book about 10 months ahead of your wedding date.
+• Because Hauser Hall only allows twenty events per year, it’s best to book at least 10 (if not more) months ahead of your wedding date.

 • A lot of winter weddings are held at Hauser Hall since the interior is perfect for ceremony, reception and photos, all in one location.

 • Hauser Hall also hosts business meetings and in many instances, used for photography shoots.

 If you’re interested in viewing the site or speaking with the Hauser family about your wedding, simply email them using the form below They will be able to answer your questions and arrange for a viewing.
 Hauser Hall is located at 2965 Lobsinger Line in Heidelberg, approximately ten minutes from Waterloo and St. Jacobs.
 You can also check out their website at www.hauserhall.com.